Find out how gardening can benefit your asthma, avoid asthma symptoms and deal with triggers in the garden.

 - Avoid long sessions in the garden on high pollen count days.
-Shower and change when you go in because pollen sticks to your hair and clothes.
+Shower and change when you go inside because pollen sticks to your hair and clothes.

 - Keep pollen down in your own garden by keeping your grass short and pulling out weeds regularly so they can’t flower and release pollen.
 But be aware that pollen can blow in from other gardens and the surrounding area.

 - Avoid plants and trees with a high allergy rating.
-For example, trees with catkins like silver birch, and grasses and plants with feathery-looking flowers, have light pollen that’s airborne and easy to breathe in.
+For example, trees with catkins like silver birch, and grasses and plants with feathery-looking flowers.
+These all have light pollen that’s airborne and easy to breathe in.

-- Go for insect pollinated plants which usually have showy flowers.
+- Go for insect-pollinated plants which usually have ‘showy’ flowers.
 The pollen is hidden inside the flower and too sticky and heavy to be carried by the wind.
-You can find a full list here.
+You can find a full list of showy flowers here.

 - Some people find that wearing a face mask over their nose and mouth cuts down how much pollen they breathe in when mowing the grass.
 Remember to get rid of the grass clippings too.